StanfordPsych254/jimorrisProject/writeup/Report_Template.md

 #####Analysis Plan

 The analysis plan was simple.
-As with the original study, we removed outliers of the WTP measure that is more than 3 standard deviations from the mean.
-Next, we ran two interactions of scenario frame and income.
-In the first interaction we used a median split on income.
-In the second interaction we treated income as a continuous variable by taking the midpoint of the participant’s income bin (or $150,000 for the highest bin) and then dividing that value by the square root of the participant’s household size.
+As with the original study, we removed outliers of the WTP measure that is more than 3 standard deviations from the mean and converted the income and household numbers variables to a single measure of SES.
+Following the analysis from the original study, this SES value was calculated by taking the midpoint of the participant’s income bin (or $150,000 for the highest bin) and then dividing that value by the square root of the participant’s household size.

+Next, we ran two interaction analyses of scenario frame and SES.

+In the first analyses we used a median split on SES.
+For this analysis, we used three different median split criterias: a) the median split of the original Study 1b (where median SES = xxx); b) the median split of the original Study 1c (where median SES = xxx); and c) the median split of the replication sample (where median SES = xxx).
+An interaction of scenario and frame and SES (median split) was performed for each median split criteria.

+In the second analyses we treated SES as a continuous variable.
+An additional interaction of scenario frame and SES (continuous) was performed.

 #####Differences from Original Study

-The only differences are sample (from study 1d) and sample size.
-In the original study, the authors used 1b) mTurk, N = 151; 1c) mTurk, N = 604; and 1d) SSI, N = 2,015.
+The only difference is sample size.
+In the original study, the authors used 1b) mTurk, N = 151; 1c) mTurk, N = 604.

 In this replication, we only collected data from mTurk and with a sample of XX.